friedawik/AutoSpot/README.md

-# This repository is under construction and will be up to date within the firsst week of November, 2025.
+# This repository is under construction and will be up to date within the first week of November, 2025.

 # AutoSpot